Postgraduate Course: Dissertation MSc Global Crime, Justice and Security (LAWS11296)

 On completion of this course, the student will be able to:

-- Undertake a sustained piece of supervised, but independent, work in the field of global crime, justice and security displaying a mix, appropriate to the selected research topic and question, of research skills, analytic skills, theoretical understanding and substantive knowledge.
+- The ability to undertake a sustained piece of supervised, but independent, work in the field of global crime, justice and security displaying a mix, appropriate to the selected research topic and question, of research skills, analytic skills, theoretical understanding and substantive knowledge.

-- Engage critically and analytically with the literature in the field of specialist interest.
+- The ability to engage critically and analytically with the literature in the field of specialist interest.

-- Employ relevant legal, political and/or social science concepts and theories in formulating a thesis.
+- The ability to employ relevant legal, political and/or social science concepts and theories in formulating a thesis.

-- Manage the conduct, presentation, and timing of an independent research project, employing appropriate analytic, comparative and bibliographic skills.
+- The ability to manage the conduct, presentation, and timing of an independent research project, employing appropriate analytic, comparative and bibliographic skills.

 |Becker, H. 1986.
 Writing for Social Scientists: How to Start and Finish Your Thesis, Book or Article.
 Chicago: University of Chicago Press. |